fever-ch/go-google-sites-proxy/README.md

     docker pull feverch/go-google-sites-proxy
     docker run -d --name containerName -v /full-path/to/my-config-folder:/etc/ggsp/ -p 80:9080 feverch/go-google-sites-proxy

-#### Build your own image with Rocker
+### Build your own image with Docker
-    rocker build .
+    docker build .

-This project migrated to [Rocker](https://github.com/grammarly/rocker) for builds.
-It allows the creation of much slimmer images (no layered images with all compilation/build steps).
-Thanks to Rocker the image is now smaller than 10mb!

-This change has no impact for users of the image (no need to install Rocker).
+Historically this project container's image was built with [Rocker](https://github.com/grammarly/rocker).
+Sadly Docker project has discontinued, but on the other hand, Docker implemented many of the exiting features that were brought by Rocker.

 ## HTTPS, HTTP/2.0 support

 `Go Google Sites Proxy` doesn't support yet, and might never, HTTPS and HTTP/2.0 protocols.
 Since these protocols are nowadays *a must*, but on the other hand, they require fine tuning, a clever approach would be to use [NGINX](https://www.nginx.org) [(docker image)](https://hub.docker.com/_/nginx/) or to use a well-known service such that [CloudFlare](https://www.cloudflare.com).

-2017 fever.ch - Raphaël P. Barazzutti
+2017-2018 fever.ch - Raphaël P. Barazzutti